miskibin/quickLink/docs/configuration.md

 - `data.json` (your saved items)
 - `commands.json` (user-defined commands)

-Edit via the Settings UI (search for "Settings") or by editing the JSON files.
+Edit via the Settings UI (search for "Settings").

+> Don’t edit these files directly.
+They are app-managed and manual changes may be overwritten or corrupt your data.
+{: .warning }

 ## Settings Reference